Welcome

-Our branch of the Sparks family descends from the British Isles - primarily from England with later generations migrating to Ireland.
+Our Sparks branch descends from the British Isles - primarily from England with later generations migrating to Ireland.
 Sparks descendants began to arrive in Upper Canada from Ireland in the early 19th-century with others following years later.
-Turbulent times in the old country and new life opportunities waiting in Canada were the push and pull to our forebearers.
+Uncertain times in the old country and new life opportunities awaiting in Canada attracted our ancestors to the New World.

 The collection will continue to evolve with the help of family and friends.
 There will always be some undiscovered family member, fact or story.
-Your contributions of local historical interest related to the Sparks family are welcome, such as old vintage photographs, published and online sources, etc., will be credited.
-Simply click the "Contact Us" at the bottom of this page, submit your comments, and we can exchange emails to arrange for submissions.
-All submissions will be answered.
+Comments and contributions (old vintage photographs, online sources, family stories, etc.) are most welcome.
+For submissions, click "Contact Us" at the bottom of this page to send us your comments and contributions.
+We can exchange emails to arrange for submissions.

 Enjoy searching for your Sparks relatives and ancestors.